balloob/dotfiles/README.md

 # Dotfiles

-Used to be automatically added to my VS Code dev containers and GitHub Codespaces.
+Setup scripts that are automatically added to my VS Code dev containers and GitHub Codespaces.

 ## Using with dev containers